-From January 2015, the Government has introduced this new funding for early years.
-It is already paid to schools for older children so that they can provide the very best learning opportunities for children to help them to make progress.
+From January 2015, the Government introduced this funding for early years (EYPP).
+It was already paid to schools for older children to ensure the very best learning opportunities are provided for all children, no matter thier circumstances.

-Childminders, pre-schools, nurseries and schools will be able to use this additional money in lots of different ways.
-They will talk to you about the ways in which the money may be spent.
+Childminders, pre-schools, nurseries and schools will be able to use this additional money in different ways.
 This could include:

 - Buying new resources and equipment

 - Creating ‘home learning’ packs for you to enjoy with your child at home

-- Arranging training so that staff can better support your child
+- Arranging training so that staff can better support children

 How Brougham Street Nursery spends its allocation of Pupil Premium

 We currently use the funding to meet children's individual needs year.
-As of September 2017 we receive £2114 of Pupil Premium funding.
-We keep a record of the achievement of all children who are eligible for Pupil Premium funding and are able to compare their progress with all children in the nursery.
-This ensures that we get the maximum impact from the money we receive.
+As of March 2022 we received £5525 of Pupil Premium funding.
+We keep a record of the achievement of all children who are eligible for Pupil Premium funding and are able to compare their individual progress.

 Children are eligible for the new early years pupil premium if they are 3 or 4 years old and receiving funded early education with an early years setting, school or funded childminder.